numfocus/gsoc/2015/README.md

+Welcome to the NumFOCUS 2015 Google Summer of Code information page.
+NumFOCUS is an umbrella organization under the GSoC.
+You will find information on how on each groups' projects in the table below.
 Organizations are in alphabetic order.

 <table>